 As a member of the Quabbin School District, youth of Hardwick participate in Quabbin Youth Rec League sports including soccer, baseball, softball and basketball.
 The private school Eagle Hill School is located just off Hardwick center and is the home of the local Gilbert Players performing troupe.

-The northwest part of the town borders the Quabbin Reservoir, the largest man-made reservior in the state.
+The northwest part of the town borders the Quabbin Reservoir, the largest man-made reservoir in the state.
 Ideal for fishing, hiking, and enjoying nature, the reservoir is the City of Boston’s drinking water source.

 Hardwick is governed by a board of selectmen and annual Open Town Meeting.